cnr-isti-vclab/QMeshLab/docs/rendering.md

 Simple buffer pass execution (wire, edges, bbox, points), decorator execution, and selection execution are isolated in `renderwidget_scene_passes.cpp`.
 Their draw order remains controlled by `renderwidget_render.cpp`.

 **Rasters**: `renderwidget_raster.cpp` owns per-raster texture upload and draw execution.
-In `Scene3D`, rasters with valid camera shots draw as small line frustums with the apex at the raster camera origin and the base oriented by the camera view frustum; rasters without cameras are not drawn in the 3D view.
+In `Scene3D`, rasters with valid camera shots draw as small line frustums with the apex at the raster camera origin and the base oriented by the camera view frustum; the current raster frustum is highlighted in warm yellow while other raster frustums use blue.
+Rasters without cameras are not drawn in the 3D view.
 The raster image itself is not pasted into the 3D scene.
 In `RasterImage`, only the active raster layer is requested as the full-viewport background reference, and mesh passes are included only when that raster has a valid camera.

 ## Current Mesh Highlight